 However, in Geneva in August 2000, a World Tournament was held to mark the 30th anniversary of tchoukball’s birth.
 Many UK players got together and participated.
 Shortly afterwards, competitive matches restarted in the UK, with players from the East and the South of the country once again reunited.
 On January 13th 2002, Tchoukball UK was formed.
 Just 8 months later, Great Britain hosted the World Tournament in Loughborough which was a massive success, bringing together teams from 4 different continents.

 The sport has grown exponentially in Europe since the game was revived in the 2000s.
 In the latest edition of the European Tchoukball Championships (Italy 2018), 8 nations competed in both the Women’s and Men’s tournament.
 There were also youth tournaments with teams officially competing in Under-18 Girls and Boys and Under-15 Girls and Boys categories.
 There are also stand-alone annual tournaments bringing players together from Europe and beyond, including our own Domini Fox Memorial Tournament (for club teams), Geneva Indoors (Nations Cup and open tournaments) and TBI Beach TchoukBall Festival in Rimini, Italy.

 Swiss Tchoukball has a detailed history of tchoukball which can be accessed here (in French but with some English translations).
-The work has been compiled by Michel Favre, who met and worked with Dr Brandt in the 1960s and have been a champion of tchoukball ever since.
+The work has been compiled by Michel Favre, who met and worked with Dr Brandt in the 1960s and has been a champion of tchoukball ever since.